MicrosoftDocs/sql-docs/docs/sql-operations-studio/tutorial-table-space-sql-server.md

 ms.workload: "Inactive"
 ---

-# Tutorial: Enable the built-in table space usage insight widget using [!INCLUDE[name-sos](../includes/name-sos-short.md)]
+# Tutorial: Enable the table space usage sample insight widget using [!INCLUDE[name-sos](../includes/name-sos-short.md)]

 This tutorial demonstrates how to enable an insight widget on the database dashboard, providing an at-a-glance view about the space usage for all tables in a database.
 During this tutorial, you learn how to: